MiyuHmt/cheatsheet/networks.md

 ATM supports a variety of media such as video, CD-quality audio, and imaging.
 ATM employs a star topology, which can work with fiber optic as well as twisted pair cable.

 ATM is most often used to interconnect two or more local area networks.

+## WAN Protocols

+The acronym WAN is used to refer to networks spanning much areas larger than a LAN does and often include circuits provided by a telecommunications carrier or a private leased line.

+Protocols that can transmit across longer distances measured in miles or kilometers are used to build WANs.

+### Types of WAN Protocols

+* X.25
+* Frame Relay
+* ISDN
+* DSL